 Our little Ford Escape slinked down the resort ramp between rumbling trucks and wheelhouses, onto the white expanse.
 It was a few minutes before sunrise, though we wouldn’t see the sun that day due to thick cloud cover.
 Winds were moderate and temperatures were expected to rise about ten degrees to near 30 by day’s end.
 It wasn’t a picture-perfect day, but it could have been worse.

 The plan was to visit a mud hole where I’d had good action on tullibees two years ago.
-It sits between several surrounding mud flats, and is about 35 feet deep at its deepest.
+It sits between several surrounding mud flats, about 35 feet deep at its deepest.
 If we didn’t encounter many tullibees, I had another spot nearby to try.
 As it was, we had that hole to ourselves, so I felt good about our chances.

 Expectations were low as far as catching fish was concerned.
 When I go out myself, my goal is usually to catch something.
 When I take my kids, however, having fun is the prime mission.